akshay2211/AwesomeBrushApp/README.md

 # Awesome Brush App
-a basic brush editor to make multi color doodles on any of your image.
+A basic brush editor to make multi color doodles on any of your image.